Neil Tennant: Pet Shop Boys

 Tennant met Chris Lowe in August 1981 and they began their songwriting partnership shortly afterwards.
 Describing their early sessions, Tennant recalled:

 I'm playing acoustic guitar and he's playing these bass lines on a monophonic synthesizer.
 He's an experienced musician and can play the keyboard very fluently.
 Remember, at this point I'm 27, 28 years old...bass lines had never even occurred to me.
 We sort of released something in each other.
 There was immediately something there.

 Tennant was used to singing his own songs but initially had reservations about being a lead singer.
 He started singing lessons after turning professional in 1985.
 At Lowe's suggestion, he tried to make his lyrics more "sexy", writing about nightlife in the West End of London where they spent time.

 In 1983, an opportunity arose for Tennant to go to New York to interview The Police for Smash Hits.
 While there, he arranged to meet Bobby Orlando, a producer whom he and Lowe admired.
 Tennant mentioned he was writing songs in his spare time, and Orlando agreed to record some tracks with him and Lowe at a later date.
 Orlando produced the Pet Shop Boys' first single, an early version of "West End Girls", in 1984.
 Pet Shop Boys signed a deal with Parlophone Records in March 1985, and Tennant left Smash Hits the following month as he and Lowe, who was two-thirds of the way through an architecture degree, committed full time to a music career.

+Musical style

+Lyrics and composition

+Tennant writes the lyrics for the majority of Pet Shop Boys songs.
+Cultural critic Olivia Laing described the songs as "instantly recognizable for their knack of making oddly formal language flow seamlessly into pop music".
+In his oration for Tennant's honorary Doctor of Letters at Durham University, Professor Stephen Mumford called his lyrics "Full of literary, political and historical allusions ... layered with multiple meanings that can be read lightly and superficially or deeply and philosophically".

+In his book One Hundred Lyrics and a Poem: 1979–2016, Tennant discussed his sources of inspiration.
+He often uses common expressions such as "Left to My Own Devices" and "I Wouldn't Normally Do This Kind of Thing", as well as literary references like "Can You Forgive Her?" from the work of the same name by Anthony Trollope.
+He has written songs using different personas, including a kept woman in "Rent", and he has drawn on his own formative experiences, as in "It's a Sin".
+He wrote a trio of songs about Christopher Dowell, his friend from Newcastle, who died from AIDS in 1989: "It Couldn't Happen Here" alludes to their early complacency about the disease, "Being Boring" is about their friendship, and "Your Funny Uncle" describes his funeral.